Some Alternative Therapies May Ease Pain

-Four treatments get a thumbs-up while acupuncture scores highest marks.
+Four treatments get a thumbs-up; acupuncture scores highest.

 These findings don’t mean that other CAM therapies – defined by this report as any therapy that exists outside normal health care practices – aren’t effective.
 The researchers stress that, in many cases, there just weren’t enough high-quality data to fully evaluate the therapies.
 “Where there is no or little evidence, it is very difficult to judge,” says lead author of the report, Gareth Jones, PhD, a senior lecturer in epidemiology in the School of Medicine and Dentistry at the University of Aberdeen in Scotland.

-The report is one of two published recently by Arthritis Research UK, a large medical-research organization.
+The report is 1 of 2 published recently by Arthritis Research UK, a large medical-research organization.
 The other report rated supplements in the treatment of OA, RA and fibromyalgia.

 Researchers also rated treatments’ safety profiles, using green for safe, red for unsafe and amber for somewhere in between.